Birthday Baddie: Teairra Mari’s Sexiest Social Media Moments

 ALSO: Our Carefree Cover Girl Inspo | 30 Photos Of Chanel Iman Living Her Most Blessed Life

-Today, she’s most famous for her appearances throughout the Love & Hip Hop franchise.
+Today, she’s most famous for her appearances in the Love & Hip Hop franchise.
 In addition to her former on-again, off-again relationship with Ray J, Teairra put her struggle with alcoholism on full display.
-Fans rooting for the beauty watched on as she fought to fight the disease and thankfully, she seems to be in a much better place these days.
+Fans rooting for the beauty watched as she fought to fight the disease and thankfully, she seems to be in a much better place these days.

-Teairra doesn’t have much to sift through on IG, as far as photos go, but what she does have displayed on her account is straight heat.
-See those below, plus a throwback video that’ll take you right back to the early ’00s.
+Teairra doesn’t have much to sift through on Instagram, as far as photos go, but what she does have displayed on her personal account is straight heat.
+See some of those sexy moments below, plus a throwback video that will take you right back to the early ’00s.

+ALSO: Halle Berry Inks Multi-Picture Deal With Netflix Following Bruised Success — Details Inside